 So I thought I would share three of the questions I get my new clients to answer when we first start on our journey together.
 They are meant to take the focus off the weight loss effort itself, knowing that through creating sustainable healthy habits, and building consistency, weight loss will follow.

-What are 1-2 things you want to be doing in your life, and what’s preventing you from it?
+What are 1-2 things you want to be doing in your life, and what’s preventing you from doing them?

 This question is meant to do 2 things: get at your WHY – the things that matter to you which you want to achieve; and identify the areas that need to improve in order for you to get those done.